grntovspyn/TreeHouse-Project-5/README.md

 ### Extra Features ###

-*Comments associated with a post will be deleted along with the post.
+--Comments associated with a post will be deleted along with the post.
-*When updating or changing tags, once a tag is no longer associated with any posts it will also get deleted.
+--When updating or changing tags, once a tag is no longer associated with any posts it will also get deleted.
-*Comments allow you to not put in anything in the name field and it will change the name to Anonymous.
+--Comments allow you to not put in anything in the name field and it will change the name to Anonymous.